|Before the Event

 You authenticate that you've completed the route by having your control card validated at a number of checkpoints

 - like others across the country - are sanctioned by Randonneurs USA (RUSA).
 Joining RUSA helps support randonneuring.
 And as a RUSA member, you are eligible for awards, your results are listed on the national website, and you receive the informative American Randonneur magazine.

 |· What is a Populaire? - A

-Populaire is a brevet-format ride shorter than 200km (100km-199km), run under the
+Populaire is a brevet-format ride from 100km-199k, run under the

 |· Learn about Brevets - Populaires